nicholasconoplia/bettersideapp/PRICING_PAGE_ENHANCEMENT.md

   - "$20 on impulse Amazon buys that show up and confuse you"
   - "$18 on the iced latte + pastry combo before brunch"

 **Psychology:** Shows the user is ALREADY spending $155+/month on forgettable things.
-GlowUp at $2.50/month is a no-brainer.
+BetterSide at $2.50/month is a no-brainer.

 **Monthly Plan ($4.99/month)**